 Book a free consultation

-If you’d like to learn more about how your company can save resources and effectively support employees with scalable XR and impactful training, schedule a free call with our Enterprise Executive.
+If you’d like to learn more about how your company, college or technical school can save resources and effectively support learners with scalable XR and impactful training, schedule a free call with our Enterprise Executive.

 The Energy Training Academy is launched

 To try to combat this unsustainable situation, Andrew and Mark founded The Energy Training Academy (ETA) in 2021.
 The ETA is a Community Interest Company, a type of social enterprise company which exists to benefit the community.
 As such, any profits are reinvested into training programs and into supporting the local community.
-Their vision was to encourage more young people to join the industry and to provide courses that covered the very latest in gas heating technology.
-To ensure that industry skills were future-proofed as much as possible, their courses also had to teach technologies and skills within the renewables market such as heat pumps and solar energy.
+Their vision was to encourage more young people to join the industry and to provide vocational training programs and courses that covered the very latest in gas heating technology.
+To ensure that industry skill sets were future-proofed as much as possible, their courses also had to teach in-demand technologies and vocational skills within the renewables market such as heat pumps and solar energy.

 The Net Zero Home